-- (1) When a person is charged with the manslaughter of any child or with infanticide, or with an offence under section 141 or 142 of the Penal Code Act, and the court is of the opinion that he or she is not guilty of manslaughter or infanticide or of an offence under section 141 or 142 of the Penal Code Act, but that he or she is guilty of the offence of killing an unborn child, he or she may be convicted of that offence although he or she was not charged with it. - (2) When a person is charged with killing an unborn child and the court is of opinion that he or she is not guilty of that offence but that he or she is guilty of an offence under section 141 or 142 of the Penal Code Act, he or she may be convicted of that offence although he or she was not charged with it.
+(1) When a person is charged with the manslaughter of any child or with infanticide, or with an offence under section 141 or 142 of the Penal Code Act, and the court is of the opinion that he or she is not

-(3) When a person is charged with infanticide or with killing an unborn child and the court is of opinion that he or she is not guilty of any of the offences, and, if it appears in evidence that the child had recently been born and that the person did, by some secret disposition of the dead body of the child, endeavour to conceal the birth of that child, he or she may be convicted of the offence of endeavouring to conceal the birth of that child although he or she was not charged with it.
+- (2) When a person is charged with killing an unborn child and the court is of opinion that he or she is not guilty of that offence but that he or she is guilty of an offence under section 141 or 142 of the Penal Code Act, he or she may be convicted of that offence although he or she was not charged with it. - (3) When a person is charged with infanticide or with killing an unborn child and the court is of opinion that he or she is not guilty of any of the offences, and, if it appears in evidence that the child had recently been born and that the person did, by some secret disposition of the dead body of the child, endeavour to conceal the birth of that child, he or she may be convicted of the offence of endeavouring to conceal the birth of that child although he or she was not charged with it.